chrnolte/places-conus/docs/methods.rst

 Methods
 =======

-PLACES-FMV (CONUS) data are parcel-level **estimates** of fair market value (FMV) and associated uncertainties.
+PLACES-FMV (CONUS) contains parcel-level estimates of the fair market value (FMV) of vacant and :ref:`"mostly" vacant<"Mostly" vacant parcels>` properties in the contiguous United States (see :ref:`data products <Data products>`).

-The :ref:`Estimation` component develops these estimates from data on private land transactions.

-Estimates are predictions (conditional means) created by :ref:`Models`.

-Our models are trained on samples from different :ref:`geographic areas <Geographies>` (counties, regions, states, CONUS) and :ref:`parcel types <Parcel types>` (vacant, mostly vacant).
-They employ different statistical regression :ref:`estimators <Estimators>` (linear, tree ensembles) and see different :ref:`sets of predictors<Predictor sets>`.
+The :ref:`Estimation` component develops these estimates from statistical :ref:`models <Models>`.
+These models are trained on :ref:`samples <Samples>` of private land transactions at different :ref:`geographic scales <Geographies>` using simple :ref:`estimators <Estimators>` (linear regressions, tree ensembles) and publicly available :ref:`predictors<Predictor sets>`.

-The :ref:`Validation` component examines the strength of correlations between FMV estimates and the actual cost of public land acquisitions and conservation easements in CONUS.
+The :ref:`Validation` component examines the strength of correlations between the resulting FMV estimates and the observed cost of public land acquisitions and conservation easements in the contiguous United States.

 .. image:: methods.png
    :width: 800